Wiki · Pattern · Last reviewed June 24, 2026

 Agentic commerce describes shopping, procurement, and payment flows where an AI system acts as a user's delegated commercial interface.
 The agent may search across merchants, compare products, watch prices, assemble a cart, apply constraints, request user confirmation, pass payment details, or execute a purchase when pre-authorized conditions are met.

 The important distinction is authority.
 A product recommendation asks the user to decide and pay somewhere else.
-Agentic commerce embeds the decision path closer to the payment path.
-That makes it more convenient, but also makes provenance, incentives, user intent, and accountability harder to inspect.
+Agentic commerce moves the recommendation, comparison, authorization, payment token, merchant handoff, and receipt into one mediated flow.
+That can reduce friction, but it also makes provenance, incentives, user intent, consent, and accountability harder to inspect.

 Why It Matters